pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/components/navs.md

   </li>
 </ul>
 {% endcapture %}
-{% _includes example.html content=example %}
+{% includes example.html content=example %}

 ## JavaScript behavior

-Use the tab JavaScript plugin—_includes it individually or through the compiled `bootstrap.js` file—to extend our navigational tabs and pills to create tabbable panes of local content, even via dropdown menus.
+Use the tab JavaScript plugin—includes it individually or through the compiled `bootstrap.js` file—to extend our navigational tabs and pills to create tabbable panes of local content, even via dropdown menus.

 If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).